ceteongvanness/eventdemo/Global AI Night Sept 2019/Part 1 - Cognitive Services.md

 11. Once you successful you receive a confirmation message and you should see your images are now available in the workspace.
     ![](https://github.com/ceteongvanness/eventdemo/blob/master/Global%20AI%20Night%20Sept%202019/Images/P1-14.png)

+12. Now complete the same steps of uploading and tagging images for the other 6 dog categories in the folder.
+For each type of dog:

+    - Click **add images**
+    - Select the 30 new dog images
+    - Add the class label(beagle, bernese-mountain-dog, chihuahua, eskimo-dog, german-shepherd, golden-retrieve, maltese-dog)